Avital-Pikovsky/OS-final-work/final-work/q4/README.md

 - After this command, a executable file: dir_traversal is created.

--To check which files and folders exist, they must be created first, an example is attached:
+- To check which files and folders exist, they must be created first, an example is attached:

 > $‬‬ ‫‪mkdir‬‬ ‫‪dir‬‬